ClubNix/Josix/README.md

 - Run the bot :
   - `sudo docker-compose build` Build the bot (if the code have been modified).
   - `sudo docker-compose up` Launch the whole project.

+  - Access to the adminer page to manage your database at `adminer_ip:8080`.
+Then log with :
+    - PostgreSQL
+    - db (by default)
+    - postgres_user
+    - user_password
+    - postgres_db

 ## Warning